There is an urgency about moving on in your career; you’re not getting any younger and the competition isn’t getting any easier.

 In my experience, however, the people to look up to; those individuals who have proven they can deliver results, are the ones who should be listened to and followed.

-I know many smart people who have achieved less than their potential because they put all their trust in the way things SHOULD work — based on theory — as opposed to pouring their energy into finding a way to MAKE them work in the hard realities of people bias and internal politics.
+I know many smart people who have achieved less than their potential in their career game because they put all their trust in the way things SHOULD work — based on theory — as opposed to pouring their energy into finding a way to MAKE them work in the hard realities of people bias and internal politics.

 My mentors always had the subliminal tag “master crafter in doing stuff” associated with their name.